senorwish/swarc/CIS2_arc42_doc.md

 # Architecture Decisions {#section-design-decisions}

-**ADR 1: Adoption of Microservices Architecture**
+**ADR 1: Use of Microservices Architecture**

-    Status: Accepted
+- Status: Accepted
-    Decision: Implement the system using a microservices architecture.
+- Decision: Implement the system using a microservices architecture.
-    Context: The need for scalability and flexibility in managing diverse university functions.
+- Context: The need for scalability and flexibility in managing diverse university functions.
+CIS2 needs to be scaleable und flexible in      managing the diverse university functions.
-    Consequences: Higher complexity in deployment and orchestration but improved scalability and independent service management.
+- Consequences: Higher complexity in deployment and orchestration but better scalability and independent service management.

 **ADR 2: Cloud Hosting with AWS/Azure**

-    Status: Accepted
+- Status: Accepted
-    Decision: Host the system on AWS/Azure cloud services.
+- Decision: Host the system on AWS/Azure cloud services.
-    Context: Requirement for high availability, scalability, and advanced cloud services.
+- Context: Requirement for high availability and scalability.
-    Consequences: Potential vendor lock-in and variable costs, but gains in reliability and scalability.
+- Consequences: Potential vendor lock-in and variable costs, but gains in reliability and scalability.

 **ADR 3: Use of React for Frontend Development**

-    Status: Accepted
+- Status: Accepted
-    Decision: Use React framework for frontend development.
+- Decision: Use React framework for frontend development.
-    Context: The need for a robust, scalable, and maintainable frontend solution.
+- Context: The need for a robust, scalable, and maintainable frontend solution.
-    Consequences: Requirement for React-specific skills in the development team but enhanced user experience and development efficiency.
+- Consequences: Requirement for developers with React skills in the development team.

 **ADR 4: Centralized Authentication Service**

-    Status: Accepted
+- Status: Accepted
-    Decision: Implement a centralized authentication service using OAuth and JWTs.
+- Decision: Implement a centralized authentication service using auth0.
-    Context: The necessity for a consistent and secure authentication mechanism across all services.
+- Context: The necessity for a consistent and secure authentication mechanism across all services.
-    Consequences: Centralized management of security but requires robust implementation to prevent security vulnerabilities.
+- Consequences: Centralized management of security but requires good implementation to prevent security vulnerabilities.

-**ADR 5: NoSQL Database Adoption**
+**ADR 5: NoSQL Database**

-    Status: Accepted
+- Status: Accepted
-    Decision: Use a NoSQL database (MongoDB) for data storage.
+- Decision: Use a NoSQL database (MongoDB) for data storage.
-    Context: Need for flexibility in handling diverse and evolving data schemas.
+- Context: Need for flexibility in handling diverse and evolving data schemas.
-    Consequences: Limited ability for complex transactions and queries but increased scalability and flexibility in data management.
+- Consequences: Limited ability for complex transactions and queries but increased scalability and flexibility in data management.

 # Quality Requirements {#section-quality-scenarios}